Transitioning from jTDS to Microsoft's JDBC driver

 How to proceed

-The JDBC URL above is in the format constructed by Bamboo when Connecting to SQL Server and will automatically be updated to a URL compatible with Microsoft's driver, with no change required on the administrator's part.
+The JDBC URL above is in the format constructed by Bitbucket when connecting Bitbucket to SQL Server and will automatically be updated to a URL compatible with Microsoft's driver, with no change required on the administrator's part.
 If the URL contains additional properties, such as domain=, it will need to be manually updated.

 To use Microsoft's SQL Server driver, the settings above would be updated to this: